Adult Therapeutic Groups

 Who It’s For

-Indigenous women (trans-inclusive) who have experienced sexual abuse and/or assault, as children or as adults.
+Adult women (trans-inclusive) who have experienced sexual assault as adults.

 Description